Execute tests and analyze results

 JetBrains Rider provides several ways to execute unit tests.
-Whichever way you choose, execution progress, results, and output are displayed in session tabs of the Unit Tests window , coverage results are shown in the Unit Test Coverage window .
+Whichever way you choose, execution progress, test results, and output are displayed in the Unit Tests window , coverage results are shown in the Unit Test Coverage window .

-If there are existing unit test sessions, you can run or debug some or all tests in a session:
+If there are existing unit test sessions, you can run, debug, or cover some or all tests in a session:

-- Select tests that you want to execute in the session tab of the Unit Tests window and click Run Unit Tests / Debug Unit Tests on the toolbar or press Ctrl+U, R / Ctrl+U, D.
+Select tests that you want to execute in the session tab of the Unit Tests window and click Run Unit Tests Control+;, R / Debug Unit Tests Control+;, D on the toolbar.

-- To run all tests in the session, click Run All Tests on the toolbar or alternatively, choose in the main menu or press Ctrl+U, Y.
+To run all tests in the session, click Run Current Session Control+;, Y on the toolbar or alternatively, choose from the main menu.

-- To continuously run all tests in the session until one of the tests fails, choose Repeat Tests Until Failure from the session's context menu, or go to in the main menu.
+To keep automatically starting and running selected tests until one of the tests fails, choose Run Selected Tests Until Failure from the session's context menu, or from the main menu.

-As tests are running in a unit test session, the Stop Execution button becomes active.
-You can click this button to abort execution of the tests.
+As tests are running in a unit test session, the progress icon is displayed next to the currently executing test.
 You can run multiple unit test sessions simultaneously.
 However, when you debug tests, only one test session can be executed at a time.

-If necessary, you can always re-run the tests that you executed last by clicking Repeat Previous Run on the toolbar, pressing Ctrl+U, U or choosing in the menu.
+If necessary, you can always repeat execution or coverage analysis of the tests that you executed last by clicking Repeat Previous Run on the toolbar, pressing Control+;, T or choosing in the menu.

-You can also re-run tests that failed by pressing Ctrl+U, F or choosingin the menu.
+You can also re-run tests that failed by pressing Control+;, F or choosingin the menu.

 Run configurations for test sessions

 JetBrains Rider automatically creates a new run configuration for each test session.
 The created run configuration stays synchronized with the corresponding session until you close the session in the Unit Tests window.

 When the execution is over, the results are visualized in the Unit Tests window.

 By default, JetBrains Rider wraps long lines in the output according to the current width of the output area.
-If necessary, you choose not to wrap long lines by clearing the Wrap long lines in Unit Test Session output check-box on the page of JetBrains Rider settings (Ctrl+Alt+S).
+If necessary, you choose not to wrap long lines by clearing the Wrap long lines in Unit Test Session output checkbox on the page of JetBrains Rider settings Control+Alt+S.

-- — the unit test is scheduled for execution in the current run.
+Unit test is scheduled for execution in the current run

-- — the unit test passed in the lats test run.
+Unit test passed in the lats test run

-- — the unit test failed in the lats test run.
+Unit test failed in the lats test run

-- — the unit test was ignored in the last test run.
+Unit test was ignored in the last test run

-- — the unit test was started but JetBrains Rider could not read the the test runner output.
+Unit test was started but JetBrains Rider could not read the test runner output.
 This normally happens when you abort test execution, but could also be a sign of an error occurring in the test runner.

-The same icons are used to display status of grouping items (classes, projects, etc.)
+The same icons are used to display status of grouping items (classes, projects, and so on)

 The icons are also used on each session's tab to display the overall execution result of the sessions.